 An authorized user is someone who holds a credit card in his or her name but is not the primary cardholder of the account.
-An authorized user can make purchases with a credit card for your spouse on your credit card account in his or her name and they could use it as their own.
+For example, you could get a credit card for your spouse on your credit card account in his or her name and they could use it as their own.
 But while they can use the card without restriction, an authorized user never has an obligation to make payments, not even on their own charges.

 That’s because payment of the account is the sole responsibility of the primary account holder.
 So it’s important to be wary if you’re considering adding an authorized user to your account and ensure that you and the authorized user understand and respect the credit and financial obligations.

 When you give someone else access to your credit card account as an authorized user, it means both you and the authorized user may make purchases.
-This can impact the primary cardholder’s credit utilization ratio, which accounts for 30 percent of a credit score.
+This can impact the primary cardholder’s credit utilization ratio, which accounts for 30% of a credit score.

 That’s why it’s so important that an authorized user act responsibly when making credit card charges.
 And why it is so important that the primary cardholder monitors the spending on the account carefully and pays the account as agreed.

-If adding an authorized user to one of your credit cards isn’t working out, you can remove the authorized user with a quick phone call to your credit card issuer.
+And remember, if an authorized user on one of your credit cards isn’t working out, you can remove the authorized user with a quick phone call to your credit card issuer.

-Whether you’re the primary account holder, or an authorized user, on a credit card, it’s important to keep an eye on your credit.
-By monitoring your credit scores, you can track your progress, and watch for negative changes that could indicate a problem with your credit.
-Credit.com’s free Credit Report Card updates your credit scores monthly, and also gives you an overview of your credit profile so you can get a glimpse of where you stand.
+Whether you’re the primary account holder, authorized user or have a joint account on a credit card, it’s important to keep an eye on your credit.
+By monitoring your credit scores, you can track your progress and watch for negative changes that could indicate a problem with your credit.
+You can get a free credit score at Credit.com.